orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in the future be installed on my system.

-<a name="footnote1">[1]</a> I_WANT_LOSSLESS=1 can be added to make.conf or applied per-package to
+<a name="footnote1">[1]</a> I_WANT_LOSSLESS=1 can be added to make.conf or
-remove or convert flags to their lossless counterparts in packages related to games, graphics, audio.
+applied per-package to remove or convert flags to their lossless counterparts in packages related to games, graphics, audio.

-<a name="footnote2">[2]</a> If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then
+<a name="footnote2">[2]</a> If you have a package that does lazy binding
--fno-plt is not compatible with that package especially the x11-drivers.
+(LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
 You need to add a  ${CATEGORY}/${PN} disable-fno-plt.conf z-retpolineplt.conf  row in the package.env.
-This assumes that the contents of bashrc have been copied into /etc/portage/bashrc.
+This assumes that the contents of the bashrc have been copied into /etc/portage/bashrc or sourced from an external file.

 <a name="footnote3">[3]</a> If you have a clang package, you need to add a
 ${CATEGORY}/${PN} disable-fopt-info.conf row to disable fopt-info since this is only a GCC only flag.

 <a name="footnote4">[4]</a> Not all packages can successfully use LTO.
-A remove-lto.conf has
+A
-been provided to remove the flag for select packages.
+remove-lto.conf has been provided to remove the flag for select packages.
 Due to the heavy time and memory cost, only ThinLTO will be used.

-<a name="footnote5">[5]</a> Sometimes I may choose mostly built @world with clang or with gcc.
+<a name="footnote5">[5]</a> Sometimes I may choose mostly built @world with
+clang or with gcc.
 You may choose to switch between -mindirect-branch=thunk or -mretpoline for the default {C,CXX}FLAGS and apply manually per-package clang-retpoline.conf or gcc-retpoline-thunk.conf.
 It helps to grep the saved build logs to determine which packages should rebuild with retpoline.
 Adding to the make.conf with envvars PORTAGE_LOGDIR="/var/log/emerge/build-logs"